Armed drone targets US base in northern Iraq - statement | Law-Order

 Armed drone targets US base in northern Iraq - statement

+A group called the Islamic Resistance in Iraq said it had attacked al-Harir military base by drone.
+Friday's action took place a day after the U.S. military carried out a retaliatory strike in Baghdad that killed a militia leader it blames for recent attacks on U.S. personnel, the Pentagon said.

-Iraq's al-Harir airbase, which hosts U.S. and international forces, was targeted by an armed drone on Friday, Iraqi Kurdistan's counterterrorism service said in a statement.
+An armed drone on Friday hit Iraq's al-Harir airbase, where U.S. and international forces are stationed, Iraqi Kurdistan's counter-terrorism service said.

-The statement did not elaborate on whether the attack caused casualties or infrastructure damage.
+A service statement did not elaborate on whether the attack caused casualties or infrastructure damage.
+A group called the Islamic Resistance in Iraq said it had attacked al-Harir military base by drone.

+Friday's action took place a day after the U.S. military carried out a retaliatory strike in Baghdad that killed a militia leader it blames for recent attacks on U.S. personnel, the Pentagon said.
+Since the Israel-Hamas war in the Palestinian territory of Gaza began in October, the U.S. military has come under attack at least 100 times in Iraq and Syria, usually with a mix of rockets and one-way attack drones.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)